ubccpsc/classy/docs/continuous-integration-setup.md

-# CONTINUOUS INTEGRATION SETUP
+# CIRCLECI CONTINUOUS INTEGRATION SETUP

-## Setup Overview
+## Overview

-A pull-request MUST pass all tests in the continuous integration (CI) test suite before it is merged into the Master branch of the root project.
-This setup ensures that code may only be merged into the Master branch (a.) through a pull-request opened on Github, (b.) approved by at least one member of the project, and (c.) after it passes all CI tests.
+A pull-request MUST pass all tests in the continuous integration (CI) test suite before it is merged into the `master` branch of the root `ubccpsc` project.
+This setup ensures that code may only be merged into the `master` branch (a.) through a pull-request opened on Github, (b.) approved by at least one member of the project, AND ONLY (c.) after it passes all tests.
+Code will be tested against any branch pushed to `origin`, on your fork, before being merged into your main `master` branch.

-**Three components:** Github Public or Github Enterprise, Circle CI, and Coveralls.
+**Three Components to Integrate:** Github.com or Github Enterprise, Circle CI, and Coveralls.

 **CI Process:** User Pushes Code to Repo **==>** Circle CI Runs Tests **==>** Circle CI Sends Coverage Report to Coveralls **==>** Circle CI Notifies Github that Branch Passes or Fails Tests